KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 ### Memory Address Space

 To simplify tracking and updating the state of memory extents as listed below, state is stored in a consistent way for all resource types.
-Also, to eliminate needing to define separate address spaces for each device memory allocations, VkMemory are placed at “fictitious” base addresses (FBA) within a global address space using a simple “next available” allocation scheme.
+Also, to eliminate needing to define separate address spaces for each device memory allocations, VkMemory are placed at “fake” base addresses (FBA) within a global address space using a simple “next available” allocation scheme.
 (Which is robust for all rational Vulkan usage models for months of runtime.)
-However, because the actual memory organization of certain resources is opaque, the tracking is divided into Linear and Ideal extents which exist in independent spaces.
+Additionally, because the actual memory organization of certain resources is opaque, an "opaque range" is allocated with an independent FBA to the extent needed to hold the Synchronization Validation internal representation of these opaque resources.

 ### Memory Extent Definitions and Comparisons

 Memory extent can be specified in a variety of ways:

 <table>
   <tr>
    <td>Memory range
    </td>
-   <td>A <code>VkMemory </code>handle referencing a specific memory allocation, and a  contiguous range within the Vulkan memory allocation (offset, size) further offset in the Linear address space by the  FBA
+   <td>A range of addresses within either <code>VkDeviceMemory</code> allocation offset within the "fake" address space, referencing a specific device memory range (i.e. a "linear range"), or a range of "fake" address space represention a portion of the Synchronization Validation representation of a tiled image or other opaquely represented device resource (i.e. an "opaque range").
+All accesses to a given resource are contained within the linear range(s) of the `VkDeviceMemory`(s) to which it is bound, or within the opaque range representing the resource.
    </td>
   </tr>
   <tr>